-- Complaints about food that people have bought or consumed e.g. foreign bodies in food or alleged food poisoning, - Complaints about food premises which appear to be being run unhygienically, - Requests for advice about starting food businesses, legal requirements, food hygiene training, labelling or the layout and fittings of proposed premises, - Licensing of mobile street traders, - Scrutinising planning applications and building warrants received by the Council relating to food premises and offering advice to applicants regarding premises layout, fittings etc., - Investigating cases and outbreaks of infectious disease, in partnership with NHS Lothian, associated with the consumption of food or water,

-• Responding to intelligence concerning food incidents or food fraud from Food Standards Scotland and other local authorities, instigating food alerts for action, product recalls and allergy alerts.
+- Complaints about food that people have bought or consumed e.g. foreign bodies in food or alleged food poisoning, - Complaints about food premises which appear to be being run unhygienically, - Requests for advice about starting food businesses, legal requirements, food hygiene training, labelling or the layout and fittings of proposed premises, - Applications for Certificates of Compliance and Licensing of mobile food street traders, - Scrutinising planning applications and building warrants received by the Council relating to food premises and offering advice to applicants regarding premises layout, fittings etc., - Investigating cases and outbreaks of infectious disease, in partnership with NHS Lothian, associated with the consumption of food or water, - Responding to intelligence concerning food incidents or food fraud from Food Standards Scotland and other local authorities, instigating food alerts for action, product recalls and allergy alerts.